 Please check our website for current information on the date of the move.

-Our new location will be on the second floor of Knapp Hall.
+Our new location will be at 209 Knapp Hall.

 The West Virginia University Center for Women’s and Gender Studies welcomed 71 new female faculty members to the academic community Sept.
 16, during its 33rd annual potluck dinner.